jeffdshen/ml-kata/kata1/README.md

         ctx.save_for_backward(result)
         return result

     @staticmethod
     def backward(ctx, grad_output):
         result, = ctx.saved_tensors
         return grad_output * result
 ```

+Note that:
+* forward, backward can accept/return multiple args that correspond to one another.
+* save_for_backward, saved_tensors can also accept/return multiple args.
+* The gradients from backward will be reduced via sum to match the forward shape,
+which can be convenient.

-They will be compared against:
+The functions (`LinearFunction`, `ReluFunction`, `CeFunction`) will be compared against:
 ```
 torch.nn.functional.linear(input, weight, bias) -> Tensor
 torch.nn.functional.relu(input) -> Tensor